Last month, I posted several articles about life insurance. Today, I’m going to tell you why my wife and I have decided not to buy life insurance yet.

 My point in sharing our decision is not to tell you that this should be your decision as well if you’re in the same situation as us.
 The lesson here is that you must look at your own circumstances, ask the right questions, and then determine what you should do.
 Don’t go buying life insurance just because someone tells you to.
 Make sure you need it first!

-If you enjoyed this article, you might also be interested in:
+If you enjoyed this, you might like:

 My wife and I followed a similar course of action when we were married – we were both professionals and had no outstanding debts other than our mortgage, which the surviving spouse would have been able to manage on his/her salary.
 Our situation is different now that we have a newborn.